FALL RIVER REGIONAL BIKEWAY:

 Alfred J. Lima Quequechan River Rail Trail:

-Starting from the Martine Street parking lot; From the parking area head down to the Alfred J. Lima Quequechan River Rail Trail.
+Starting from the Martine Street parking lot [Eastern End]; From the parking area head down to the Alfred J. Lima Quequechan River Rail Trail.
+This trail follows a former rail bed.

-Heading West the paved trail follows along the northern shore of South Watuppa Pond.
+Heading West, the paved trail follows along the Northern shore of South Watuppa Pond.
 Pass by a small shaded picnic area on your left that juts out into the pond.
-After only 0.6 miles a cross-light takes you across Brayton Ave to a Map Board.
-The trail travels through a marsh and across a wooden bridge.
+After only 0.6 miles, a cross-light takes you over Brayton Ave to a Map Board.
+The trail now travels Northwest, through a marsh and across a wooden bridge.
 Look right to spot an old stone mill building.
 Travel underneath Route 24, followed by another bridge and another tunnel underneath I-195.
 Here you'll pick up the Quequechan River.
-Cross Quequechan St where a boardwalk leads to the paved trail along a causeway.
-Cross another bridge at 1.5 miles before coming to another informational board, benches and an old RR switch.
+Cross *Quequechan Street, where a boardwalk leads to the paved trail along a causeway.
+Cross another bridge at 1.5 miles before coming to another informational board, benches and an old RR Switch. + See; RR Switch Below.
 The trail splits at 1.8 miles.

-Note; Heading left across a bridge takes you underneath I-195 and out 0.2 miles to Rodman St.
+Note; Heading left, West, across a bridge takes you underneath I-195 and out 0.2 miles to Rodman St.

 Continuing straight across another bridge the trail veers off the old rail bed bringing you around to Britland Park at 1.9 miles.